-Does the marketing of investment funds in your jurisdiction require authorisation?
+7 Does the marketing of investment funds in your jurisdiction require authorisation?

 Marketing of undertakings for collective investment in transferable securities (UCITS) or alternative investment funds (AIFs) (including special funds) requires prior registration or passporting of the relevant fund in Sweden.
-However, once the relevant fund has been registered or passported in Sweden, it can in principle be marketed without any additional licence for the marketing entity provided that the marketing does not include offering.
-However, different types of authorisation are required in cases where AIFs are to be marketed to Swedish non-professional investors
+Once the relevant fund has been registered or passported in Sweden it can in principle be marketed without any additional licence for the marketing entity, provided that the marketing does not include offering.
+However, only certain AIFs may obtain a licence in order to be marketed towards non-professional investors.